Kepler-1625b: Candidate exomoon

-Exomoon Kepler-1625b I orbiting Kepler-1625b (artist concept).

 In July 2017, researchers found signs of a Neptune-sized exomoon (a moon in another solar system) orbiting Kepler-1625b using archival Kepler Mission data.

-In October 2018, researchers using the Hubble Space Telescope published new observations of the star Kepler-1625 which revealed two independent lines of evidence indicative of a large exomoon Kepler-1625b I. These were a 20-minute Transit Timing Variation signature that indicated an approximately Neptune-mass moon, and an additional photometric dip that indicated a Neptune-radius moon.
+In October 2018, researchers using the Hubble Space Telescope published new observations of the star Kepler-1625, conducted in October 2017, which revealed two independent lines of evidence indicative of a large exomoon Kepler-1625b I. These were a 20-minute Transit Timing Variation signature that indicated an approximately Neptune-mass moon, and an additional photometric dip that indicated a Neptune-radius moon.
 The relative phasing of the two signatures was also consistent with that which a real moon would cause, with the effects in anti-phase.
 The study concluded that the exomoon hypothesis is the simplest and best explanation for the available observations, though warned that it is difficult to assign a precise probability to its reality and urged follow-up analyses.
+Like several moons in the Solar System, the large exomoon would theoretically be able to host its own moon, called a subsatellite, in a stable orbit, although no evidence for such a subsatellite has been found.

+Kepler-1625b I (on the right) would be located more than 3,000,000 km from Kepler-1625b (on the left), estimated using time deviations from the transit method (approximately 8 times the distance between the Earth and the Moon).
+The objects are to scale (based on transit data) while the colors of the planets are based on speculative averages of data on the composition of nearby stars/clouds and photolysis, although these keep being speculative.

-In February 2019, a reanalysis of the combined Kepler and Hubble observations recovered both a moon-like dip and similar transit timing variation signal.
+In February 2019, an independent reanalysis of the combined Kepler and Hubble observations recovered both a moon-like dip and similar transit timing variation signal.
 However, the authors suggested that the data could also be explained by an inclined hot-Jupiter in the same system that has gone previously undetected, which could be tested using future Doppler spectroscopy radial velocity measurements.
 A second independent reanalysis was published in April 2019, which recovered one of the two lines of evidence, the transit timing variation, but the not the second, the moon-like dip.
 The original discovery team responded to this soon after, finding that this re-analysis exhibits stronger systematics in their reduction which may be responsible for their differing conclusion.